franzbu/EnhancedSpaces.spoon/README.md

 # Mellon

 Mellon is a Hammerspoon-based tool for managing windows and spaces.
-Due to limitations of Apple's 'Spaces', Mellon incorporates a mended and extended implementation; from now on they are referred to as mSpaces.
+Due to limitations of Apple's Spaces, Mellon incorporates an improved version; they will be referred to as mSpaces.

 mSpaces are fast and powerful: fast in the sense that switching between them is instantaneous and moving windows between mSpaces is a matter of pressing a keyboard shortcut or a flick with your pointing device, and powerful in the sense that additional features such as 'sticky windows' have been implemented.
 'Sticky window' denotes a window that is present on more than one mSpace, actually on as many mSpaces as you like.
 'Sticky windows' are full-featured references, meaning they can have different sizes and positions on different mSpaces.
 More about this feature later.